This section explains how embedded SQL applications retrieve data.

 FETCHcauses statements in the result set procedure to execute until a

 RETURNstatement is executed, which will return the row data defined by it.
 Execution of the procedure is suspended at that point until the next

 If, during execution, the end of the procedure is encountered instead of a

-Note: It is advisable always to use an explicit list of items in the SELECT statement of the cursor declaration.
+Note: It is advisable to always use an explicit list of items in the SELECT statement of the cursor declaration.
 The shorthand notations SELECT * and SELECT table.* are useful in interactive SQL, but can cause conflicts in the variable lists of FETCH statements if the table definition is changed.

 The cursor declaration can use host variables in the

 The result set addressed by the cursor is then determined by the values of these host variables at the time when the cursor is opened.